 |

 Darken an image with Multiply Blend ModeWhen you set the blend mode to Multiply you will darken the image.
 This is a good way to fix an overexposed image.
 When multiply is used the pixels on both layers are assigned numbers according to their colour and these are multiplied together.
 If you multiply black by black you get black, and white by white gives white, so the blacks and whites remain unchanged but the remainder of the pixels are darkened.
+Using the Multiply Blend Mode is a great way to fix an overexposed image.
 Lighten an image with the Screen Blend ModeWhen you set the blend mode of the top layer of an image to Screen, you're doing a multiplication of pixel values again but this time using the inverse values.
 Where the top layer is black the underlying colour is the same, where it is white, the result is white and all other pixels are lightened.
 Screen is a great way to fix an underexposed image because it lightens it.
-Creative blending with the Darken and Lighten Blend ModesThe Darken and Lighten blend modes won't show any change when used with an image that has two layers that are the same.
+Use the Screen Blend Mode to fix an underexposed image Creative blending with the Darken and Lighten Blend ModesThe Darken and Lighten blend modes won't show any change when used with an image that has two layers that are the same.
 So, to see them at work, open two images and drag the background layer of one into the other image so you have two layers in the image both with different images on them.
 Set the blend mode of the topmost layer to Darken.
 The Darken blend mode compares each pixel on the top layer with the one below and displays the darkest of the two.
 The result is a darker image and one that is a composite of the two images.
 The Lighten blend mode works similarly and it displays the lighter of the two pixels.
 The overall image is lighter and again, you have a composite of the two images.
+The Lighten blend mode in Photoshop lets you create a composite of two images.
 Using the Color Dodge, Linear Dodge, Color Burn and Linear Burn blend modesThe Photoshop Color Dodge, Linear Dodge, Color Burn and Linear Burn blend modes all work similarly.
 In each case the base layer pixel is compared to the corresponding blend layer pixel and the brightness or contrast is altered according to the brightness or contrast of the corresponding pixel in the blend layer.
+When you use Color Burn the contrast is increased.
+When you use the Linear Burn blend mode the brightness is decreased.
+When you use Color Dodge the contrast is decreased and the image lightened.
+The Linear Dodge blend mode increases the brightness in the image.
 When choosing blend modes - remember that Burn blend modes result in a darker image and the Dodge blend modes will lighten it.
 Improve images with the Overlay Blend modeOne of the most useful blend modes for improving saturation and contrast in an otherwise correctly exposed image is the Overlay blend mode.
 Use it on the top layer of an image that has two identical layers and it boosts the colours.
 It works by applying a multiply or screen effect depending on the darkness or lightness of the image pixels.
 Using the Hard Light blend modeThe Hard Light blend mode also multiplies or screens the image but this time the result depends on the lightness or darkness of the colours on the blend layer (not the base layer).
 It is handy for adding lights and shadows to an image because light pixels on the top layer are lightened and dark ones are darkened.
+Hard Light blend mode blends using detail from the blended layer so you get different results depending on which image is on the top layer as shown here when the layer order is reversed.
+Here the Hard Light blend mode has been used to add contrast and some saturation to an image where both layers are identical.
 Enhancing an image using the Soft Light blend modeSoft Light has a similar but more muted effect than Hard Light and the results are more like dodge or burn has been used on the pixels.
 Both these blend modes work to boost the colour saturation and contrast in an dull image.

 |